-- ◆ Websense Web Security and Websense Web Filter v7 are compatible with STABLE releases of Squid Web Proxy Cache v2.5 and 2.6. - ◆ The Websense Squid plug-in for the Squid Web Proxy Cache is supported only on Linux.
+- Websense Web Security and Websense Web Filter are compatible with STABLE releases of Squid Web Proxy Cache v2.5 and 2.6. - The Websense Squid plug-in for the Squid Web Proxy Cache is supported only on 32-bit Red Hat Enterprise Linux 4 or 5.